Know the Facts...ASHA Supports the Profession of Audiology

 - advocate for coverage of diagnostic, rehabilitative, and monitoring services provided by audiologists as part of a comprehensive Medicare benefit;

-- represent audiology in collaboration with the American Academy of Audiology before the American Medical Association's Current Procedural Terminology Editorial Panel and Relative Value Update Committee;
+- represent audiology in collaboration with the American Academy of Audiology (AAA) before the American Medical Association's Current Procedural Terminology Editorial Panel and Relative Value Update Committee; and

 - advocate with the Centers for Medicare & Medicaid Services (CMS) for billing and coding issues to ensure adequate reimbursement rates for audiology services.

-ASHA and the American Speech-Language-Hearing Foundation support audiology science and research.
+ASHA and the American Speech-Language-Hearing Foundation (ASHFoundation) support audiology science and research.

 - ASHA certification allows audiologists to easily transfer their licensure from one state to another.

-ASHA Board of Ethics adjudicates an average of four audiology complaints per year that can lead to public sanctions, such as suspension, revocation, or censure, or a private sanction of reprimand.
+ASHA Board of Ethics adjudicates an average of two audiology complaints per year that can lead to public or private professional disciplinary sanctions.

-- The 16-member Board comprises at least six audiologists, six speech-language pathologists, and one public member.
-Four of the 16 Board members serve on the Ethics Education Subcommittee during the last year of their terms.
+- The 17-member Board comprises at least six audiologists, six speech-language pathologists, and two public members.

-The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) is committed to high academic standards for audiology training programs.
+The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) is committed to high academic standards for graduate education programs in audiology.

-- To be CAA accredited, programs must agree to meet current academic and clinical standards and agree to be monitored and evaluated through periodic site visits.
+- To be CAA accredited, programs must agree (a) to meet current academic and clinical standards and (b) to be monitored and evaluated through periodic site visits.

 - Seven audiologists serve on the CAA (five academics and two practitioners).